Artis College of Science and Technology

 Rhett Herman (Ph.
 D.)

 Professor of Physics, Radford University.
-Dr. Herman received his doctorate in Physics from Montana State and is a specialist in geophysical remote sensing.
-He has conducted research on depth of sea ice in Barrow, Alaska, as well as the use of the Ground Penetrating Radar on archaeological sites in Alaska, Virginia, and Guadalcanal in the Solomon Islands.
+Dr. Herman received his doctorate in Physics from Montana State in 1996 and is a specialist in geophysical remote sensing (ground penetrating radar, soil resistivity, and proton magnetometer).
+He has conducted research on depth of sea ice in Barrow, Alaska, as well as the use of the Ground Penetrating Radar on archaeological and forensic sites in Alaska, Virginia, and Guadalcanal in the Solomon Islands.
+His research has led to over two dozen presentations and publications on remote sensing.
 He has taught Physics and Astronomy at Radford University for 14 years.
+In 2007, the Radford University Foundation awarded Dr. Herman the Donald N. Dedmon Professorial Excellence Award.

 Joe Keiper (Ph.
 D.)